tuankhoin/toilet-pandemia/README.md

 	};
 ```

-Lastly, the Input struct which holds the informations that is filled automatically by Unity.
+Lastly, the Input struct which holds the information that is filled automatically by Unity.
 ```c#
     struct Input {
 		float2 uv_MainTex;